ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 [200 bytes...]
 ~~~

-This represents a request to modify a 600-byte document, overwriting 200 bytes of it, starting at a 100-byte offset.
+This represents a request to modify a 600-byte document, starting at a 100-byte offset, overwriting 200 bytes of it.

 ### Syntax